Thomas Holderness: Early life and education

-Holderness came from a wealthy Hull family, but was born in Saint John, New Brunswick, Canada, where his parents, John William Holderness and his wife Mary Ann (née Macleod), were then settled.
+Holderness came from a wealthy Hull family, but was born in Saint John, New Brunswick, Canada, where his parents, John William Holderness and his wife Mary Ann (née Macleod), had settled.
 The family returned to England shortly after his birth.
-Although the premature death of his father in 1865 left the family in straitened circumstances, he managed to pay for his education at Cheltenham College by winning several scholarships and prizes, and in 1879 went up to University College, Oxford, again with a scholarship.
+Although the premature death of his father in 1865 left the family in straitened circumstances, he managed to fund his education at Cheltenham College by winning several scholarships and prizes, and in 1879 he went up to University College, Oxford, again with a scholarship.
 He passed the entrance exam for the Indian Civil Service in 1870, one of only about forty who passed every year, with high enough marks to be allowed to choose which province he served in.
-He received a second in classical mods in 1871 and a second in law and modern history in 1872, leaving for India after his graduation.
+He received a second in classical mods in 1871 and a second in law and modern history in 1872, before leaving for India after his graduation.

 Career in the Indian Civil Service

 Holderness chose to enter civil service in the North-Western Provinces and served from 1873 to 1876 as a district officer in the small towns of Bijnor, Fatehpur, and Muzaffarnagar.
 He also wrote articles for the press, and his writings and administrative ability brought him to the notice of Lieutenant-Governor Sir John Strachey, who called him to the provincial capital, Allahabad, in 1876 to take up a post in the provincial government offices.

 In 1881, he was appointed under-secretary to the Revenue Department of the Government of India in Calcutta.
 In 1885, he became head of Pilibhit district, and in 1888 he was appointed director of land records and agriculture of the North-Western Provinces.
 Later he became secretary to the Government of the North-West Provinces.
 In 1898, he was appointed secretary to the Revenue and Agricultural Department of the Government of India.

-On retirement from the ICS in 1901, he joined the India Office in Whitehall as Secretary of the Revenue, Statistics and Commerce Department.
-On the death of Sir Richmond Ritchie in 1912, he became the permanent under-secretary, the professional head of the India Office, continuing to occupy the post until his retirement in 1919.
+Upon retirement from the ICS in 1901, he joined the India Office in Whitehall as Secretary of the Revenue, Statistics and Commerce Department.
+Upon the death of Sir Richmond Ritchie in 1912, he became the permanent under-secretary, the professional head of the India Office, continuing to occupy the post until his retirement in 1919.
 Although he reached the usual retirement age of 65 in June 1914, he was granted an extension, which was extended still further after the outbreak of the First World War, in which his long experience of Indian administration was invaluable.